REDUCING THE RISK

 Follow the golden rule.

-Slip on a shirt – wear clothing that covers your legs and arms
+Slip on a shirt – choose clothing that covers your arms and legs.

-Slap on a hat – Wear wide-brimmed hats to shade your head, ears, face, and neck.
+Slap on a hat – choose one with a wide brim to help shade your face, ears, and neck.

-Wrap on sunglasses – Check that your sunglasses block UVA and UVB rays.
+Wrap on sunglasses – pick lenses that block both UVA and UVB rays.

-Slip, Slop, Slap, Wrap.
-This golden rule will keep you and your family safe in the sun.
+Slip, Slop, Slap, Wrap — a simple rule to help keep you and your family protected.

 How to avoid UV rays.